Auto Care Tips

 What you’re feeling are the contaminates that adhere to a vehicle's finish.
 These could be from pollen, animal droppings, street tar, bug remains or even tree sap.
 If left unattended these contaminates will eat through your clear coat and could ultimately damage your car's finish.
 Once the clear coat has been damaged, the paint can become oxidized and will get very dull over time, really diminishing the re-sale value of the vehicle.
 We recommend you wash your vehicle at least twice a month to help keep contaminates from damaging your vehicle’s finish.

 Fall is a great time of year to get all those contaminates off and get the finish ready for the harshness of winter.
-Five Star Auto Care’s Detail specialists can inspect your vehicle and suggest the appropriate cleaning and/or waxing to bring the finish back to its factory-smooth shine.
+Five Star Auto Center’s Detail specialists can inspect your vehicle and suggest the appropriate cleaning and/or waxing to bring the finish back to its factory-smooth shine.

 I just had an "Express Wax" performed at another wash and it seems that it is causing some discoloration, what can I do?